wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/3-build-flow.md

 For this example, set the **Folder** property to **Images**.

-### Call AI Builder Text recognition
+### Call AI Builder Business card reader
-To call AI Builder Text recognition, follow these steps:
+To call AI Builder Business card reader, follow these steps:

 1. Select **New step**.
 2. Select **Predict - Common Data Service (current environment)**.